1933 double eagle: Discovery of ten more coins

 On October 28, 2010, United States District Court judge Legrome D. Davis released a 20-page decision regarding claims to the coins by descendants of Israel Switt, leading to a trial in July 2011.
 On July 20, 2011, after a ten-day trial, a jury ruled unanimously in favor of the United States government concerning ownership of the ten additional double eagles.
 The court concluded that circumstantial evidence proved that Israel Switt had illegally obtained the coins from the United States government and that they are thus still government property.
 The decision was affirmed on August 29, 2012, and the plaintiffs planned to appeal.

 The ten double eagles were stored at the Fort Knox Bullion Depository.
 They were shown to jurors in Philadelphia during the July 2011 trial, and were then returned to Fort Knox, where they were to remain until a decision was made regarding their disposition.
 In April 2015, a United States federal appeals court ordered the coins returned to the Langbord family because the original asset seizure was conducted improperly, as the government failed to file a judicial civil forfeiture complaint within 90 days of the family's seized asset claim.
 This order was reversed on July 28, 2015, and in October 2015, an en banc session was held with 13 judges from the Third Circuit Court of Appeals, where they heard oral arguments in the ongoing appeal.
 On August 1, 2016, the judges reversed the previous ruling, finding the coins to be property of the United States government.
 The Langbords appealed to the U.S. Supreme Court, which on April 17, 2017 denied certiorari.

 The 1933 double eagles were viewed by U.S. Treasury Secretary Steven Mnuchin and Senate Majority Leader Mitch McConnell on their August 21, 2017 visit to the United States Bullion Depository at Fort Knox.
 The Freedom of Information Act document released after their visit references the coins as "ten (10) '1933 Double Eagle' gold coins recently returned to the custody of the Mint."

+In 2018, the Mint disclosed that an anonymous individual had returned another 1933 double eagle stolen by Swift after it was determined the coins were stolen property.

+On August 28, 2026, during the American Numismatic Association's World's Fair of Money, 11 of the coins were exhibited together at the David L. Lawrence Convention Center, the first time they were ever placed on public display.